A guide to action on lifelong learning for health in cities

 To contextualise and build on Webinar 1, participants may wish to consult and use thematic tools 1–5 from Part D of the guide.

-This webinar will focus on conducting a LLLH inventory of resources in cities and then developing a city-based action plan for a comprehensive health learning pathway for all, which integrates formal, non-formal and informal learning spaces – including institutions – to actualize a multisectoral approach to LLLH.
-Light will be shed on how to enhance the quality of intersectoral collaboration by, for example, overcoming communication hurdles between sectors.
-Other points to be addressed include the sustainable expansion of the health learning pathway and its impact on community resilience.
+This webinar focused on conducting a LLLH inventory of resources in cities and then developing a city-based action plan for a comprehensive health learning pathway for all, which integrates formal, non-formal and informal learning spaces – including institutions – to actualize a multisectoral approach to LLLH.
+Light was shed on how to enhance the quality of intersectoral collaboration by, for example, overcoming communication hurdles between sectors.
+Other points that were addressed include the sustainable expansion of the health learning pathway and its impact on community resilience.
 Click here to find out more about this webinar.